jtran1999/iptables/README.md

 # iptables
 IPtables rules for ubuntu iptable chain firewall

+Add rules to file with:
+sed -i '/^iptables -A INPUT -s 51.38.33.178/ i iptables -A INPUT -s 40.78.100.11/32  -p TCP -j DROP' addrules

+or edit addrules directly

+or run the banip.sh:
+./banip.sh

+give ip address to ban. done

 This script begins by flushing all known chains and remove all add chains. iptables -F iptables -X